smittytone/PreviewMarkdown/README.md

 ## Source Code

-This repository contains the primary source code for PreviewMarkdown.
+This repository contains the primary source code for *PreviewMarkdown*.
 Certain graphical assets, code components and data files are not included.
-To build PreviewMarkdown from scratch, you will need to add these files yourself or remove them from your fork.
+To build *PreviewMarkdown* from scratch, you will need to add these files yourself or remove them from your fork.

 This includes minor changes made to the SwiftyMarkdown source — specifically to unset NSAttributedString’s `.link` attribute for links in order to prevent NSAttributedString applying its own link text formatting.